Malitthh/qe-handbook/DSA - Time & Space Complexity.md

 ## Space complexity

 Is the amount of memory taken by an algorithm to run as a function of input size.

+## Algorithms

+An algorithm is a set of well-defined instructions to solve a particular problem.

+* Characteristics of Algorithms
+1. Well defined inputs and outputs
+2. Each step should be clear
+3. Language independent